 AD

 A 24-year-old Bruce Springsteen opened for Bonnie Raitt at the Harvard Square Theater in Boston.
 Rock critic Jon Landau was in the audience and was so impressed that in a review for Boston’s The Real Paper he wrote these famous words: “I saw rock and roll future and its name is Bruce Springsteen.”

-Springsteen, of course, proved Landau’s words true.
-At age 74, he is still on tour, with his latest trek with The E Street Band hitting Belfast, Ireland, on May 9.
-He released his most recent album, Only The Strong Survive, in 2022.
+And Springsteen, of course, proved Landau’s words true.
+At age 75, he is still on tour, with his The Land of Hope and Dreams tour with The E Street Band kicking off May 15 in Manchester, England.

+AD